rookbunny/hpcad-gentraffic/README.md

 | `companions/health_server.py` | service VM | target for the healthcheck |

 Not generated here: the C2 beacon (hand-run in the C2 framework) and manual web browsing.
-Those are the anomalous and human streams; they are recorded with `log_user.py`.
+Those are the anomalous and human streams, and they are recorded with `log_user.py`.

 ## Traffic model